 However, if a grand jury does not believe the accused, but instead finds the presented evidence credible, the grand jury will confirm the charges and a felony complaint that was filed to support an arrest will transform into a grand jury indictment.
-Moreover, a Grand Jury has power to add charges (if prosecution offers them to do so), as well as to lower the charges, i.e., indict on lesser charge, if they don’t fully accept the presented evidence.
-As noted earlier, the Grand Jury has power to completely dismiss the charges thus bringing a criminal matter to an end.
-In contrast to a felony, Misdemeanor charge does not lead to a Grand Jury.
+Moreover, a Grand Jury has the power to add charges (if the prosecution offers them to do so), as well as to lower the charges, i.e., indict on a lesser charge, if they don’t fully accept the presented evidence.
+As noted earlier, the Grand Jury has the power to completely dismiss the charges thus bringing a criminal matter to an end.
+In contrast to a felony, a misdemeanor charge does not lead to a Grand Jury.
 In a misdemeanor prosecution, it is the complainant (usually called a complaining witness, or, a victim; it can also be an arresting police officer) who must sign a supporting deposition for the prosecution to move forward towards the trial.
-Prosecution must obtain a signed supporting deposition from a complaining witness and to covert the case within 90 days of defendant’s arraignment, otherwise case will be dismissed.
+The prosecution must obtain a signed supporting deposition from a complaining witness and convert the case within 90 days of the defendant’s arraignment, otherwise the case will be dismissed.